Is my favorite new TV show this year a ripoff?

 And I do find myself thinking about The Lost World a lot in the larger context of this story and like whose story is whose and what belongs to the world and what belongs to the writer or the estate.

-Because The Lost World is the name of a book by Sir Arthur Conan Doyle, best known for the Sherlock Holmes series.
+Because The Lost World is the name. of a book by Sir Arthur Conan Doyle, best known for the Sherlock Holmes series.

-And The Lost World is about finding dinosaurs in contemporary time, like humans interacting with dinosaurs.
+finding dinosaurs in contemporary time, like humans interacting with dinosaurs.
+Yeah.

+Huh.
 I didn't know that.

 And so The Lost World is an inspiration, I believe, for the Jurassic Park books.
+And that's fine because it's in the public domain.

 You know, it's old enough that anybody can do that.
+But that idea,

-that larger question of when is culture something that that we all use and that we're all able to riff on versus when is culture something that is like locked up and locked down and belongs to this one person?
+that larger question of when is culture something that we all use and that we're all able to riff on on versus when is culture something that is like locked up and locked down and belongs to this one person?

-Because I think
+Because I think,

 I think it used to be more normal to sort of say, yeah, you know, somebody's going to write a book with some dinosaurs in it.
+And now it's like, that's IP.

-Like whose IP is this?
+This notion of IP, like whose IP is this?

-Yeah, I find like the word IP itself to be like a bad Andromeda strain where it seems to infect the minds of people who make anything ever at all where they're like, my IP, my IP.
+Yeah, I find like the word IP itself to be like a bad Andromeda strain where it seems to infect the minds of people who make anything ever at all, where they're like, my IP, my IP.

 And like this idea that once an idea has occurred to you, whether it was inspired by someone else, whether it really sprung completely from your mind, it is like something you have to protect, like land rights.

-And I didn't know that about the Lost World, but it's interesting because it's like by nodding to
+Like it's just an instinct that I don't love.
+And I didn't know that about the lost world, but it's interesting because it's like by nodding to

-Sir Arthur Conan Doyle, it's like he's making a kind of statement of of values, which is to say, it's okay to borrow ideas.
+Sir Arthur Conan Doyle, it's like he's making a kind of statement of values, which is to say, it's okay to borrow ideas.
+It's okay to have a spin on somebody else's idea.

 Like